k0staa/k0staa.github.io/_posts/2017-11-05-spring-security-kerberos.markdown

         return provider;
     }

     @Bean
     public SunJaasKerberosTicketValidator sunJaasKerberosTicketValidator() {
         SunJaasKerberosTicketValidator ticketValidator =
                 new SunJaasKerberosTicketValidator();
-        ticketValidator.setServicePrincipal("HTTP/applicationhost@YOURDOMAIN.COM"); //At this point, it must be according to what we were given in the commands from the first step.
+        ticketValidator.setServicePrincipal(servicePrincipal); //At this point, it must be according to what we were given in the
+        // commands from the first step.
-        FileSystemResource fs = new FileSystemResource("/opt/tomcat.keytab"); //Path to file tomcat.keytab
+        FileSystemResource fs = new FileSystemResource(keytabFilePath); //Path to file tomcat.keytab
-        log.info("Initializing Kerberos KEYTAB file path: /opt/tomcat.keytab" );
+        log.info("Initializing Kerberos KEYTAB file path:" + fs.getFilename() + " for principal: " + servicePrincipal + "file exist: " + fs.exists());
         Assert.notNull(fs.exists(), "*.keytab key must exist.
 Without that security is useless.");
         ticketValidator.setKeyTabLocation(fs);
         ticketValidator.setDebug(true); //Turn off when it will works properly,